Guidelines & Interactions for Medication-Assisted Treatment

 Available 24/7 to Take Your Call

-Medication-assisted treatment (MAT) works best when your care team has a full picture of your health and medications.
-At MedMark Treatment Centers, youโll receive guidance on safer medication use, drug interactions, storage, driving, and travel so treatment can fit your life.
+Medication-assisted treatment (MAT) works best when your care team understands your health history and medications.
+At MedMark Treatment Centers, you’ll receive guidance on safe use of medication, possible interactions, proper storage, driving, and travel — so treatment can fit your life.

 Why MAT Guidelines Matter

-MAT medications like methadone and buprenorphine (or Suboxone) can be safe and effective when used as directed.
-Clear guidelines help you avoid risky combinations and get more consistent relief from cravings and withdrawal.
-Depending on your clinical needs and progress, take-home doses may be available earlier in treatment than in the past, with safety guidelines in place.
+MAT medications like methadone and buprenorphine (or Suboxone) are generally safe and effective when used as directed.
+Your treatment team will provide clear guidance so you can avoid unsafe medication combinations and have consistent relief from cravings and withdrawal.

 Share the right information with medical providers